arp242/arp242.net/_posts/2019-05-26-copyright.markdown

 This has brought us great authors such as George R. R. Martin, but on the other hand it is robbing the community's ability to copy, change, and adapt stories.

 GRRM says we shouldn't use a "borrowed background", as that won't "exercise those 'literary muscles'", but I think this misses the point of amateur writing.
-Not everyone wants to be a writer or spend a significant amount of time developing "literary muscles", they just want to dabble a bit and see what happens.
+Not everyone wants to be a professional writer or spend a significant amount of time developing "literary muscles", they just want to dabble a bit and see what happens.
 Not everyone who writes is aspiring to be a professional, or even to be published.

 [rm]: https://blog.wikimedia.org/2016/02/10/anne-frank-diary-removal/
 [court]: https://uitspraken.rechtspraak.nl/inziendocument?id=ECLI:NL:RBAMS:2015:9312